jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 That seems like a good first thing to try.
 In this instance, it's also the last thing to try, as simply pointing one's browser to http://localhost:3000/metrics is sufficient to solve this challenge.
 Turns out I didn't really need extra help on this one.
 It highlights an excellent point, though, namely that you should just do the first part of the beginners' tutorial and then stop and call your production system working.
 That's good for initially experimenting with and learning a new system, but it's pretty much never appropriate for actually deploying it anywhere besides your development machine.

+### Return of the Administrator

+For the two administrator-account-related challenges I couldn't complete above, I'll first check the hints, both in the OJS itself and in the Pwning OJS guide.

+#### Login Admin

+To be honest, the hints don't really give me much help with this.
+I had already figured out that I probably want to have a go at the login form, but hadn't really got further than that.
+One hint mentions trying to reverse the password hash, but I have no idea where to find the password hashes.
+Otherwise, it's not really clear to me what they intend.
+I'll have to resort to going through the tutorial.

+Ah, turns out they're intending for you to use SQL injection.
+To be honest, to this day I have still never really quite got the hang of SQL injection (perhaps because I'm still not all that great at writing SQL), so I probably did need the tutorial for that.
+As it turns out, the magic string for this is something like `' OR true--`, which you slap into the email address.
+As I understand it, the opening quote mark closes off whatever SQL query the string is put into, then the `OR true` ensures that the whole thing returns true (presumably it's assumed to be something checking that the password entered matches the password on record).
+The dashes are a comment in SQLite flavoured SQL, so that anything else in the query is discarded, rather than being kept and causing syntax errors when things don't fit right.

+Anyway, following the tutorial gave me some idea of what they expected, and how to do it.
+Definitely worth resorting to the tutorial when all else fails.

+#### Password Strength

+The hints suggest that it should be fairly easy to guess the admin account's password.
+I tried earlier, though, using everything I could think of like "password", "letmein", "12345", "monkey" (I hear that is a surprisingly common password), "admin", etc., and combinations of the above, with and without a trailing "!".
+None of them worked.
+Again, the hints suggest using the password hash, but I still have no idea where that is supposed to come from, so that won't work.
+They also suggest attempting to brute force it using a password list and a script, which is a good idea, but I'm just too lazy right now.
+I shall instead resort to the tutorial yet again, and see what they have to say.

+Hmmm, the tutorial doesn't _really_ tell you too much, it basically just suggests to guess, then kinda lets you know when you're in the right place.
+Anyway, it turns out the admin password is simply `admin123`.
+I suppose I must have tried `admin12345`, but never though to try it out without the last two digits.
+The lessons here being things like never using such an obvious and easily guessable password,[^usepasswordmanager] that manually trying out some guesses can get you a long way, and that manually trying out guesses can be error-prone and scripting something to brute force it might well be easier in the long run.
+Assuming that people are foolish enough to use a password that can easily be gathered from such a list.

+[^usepasswordmanager]:  Ideally, you would use a password manager to create and store long, random passwords for you.
+Or if you need to be able to memorise it, get the password manager to generate a good, _actually random_ passphrase for you (all good managers come with such a generator these days).

 ### Help Unwanted

-Ok, turns out that I didn't _really_ need help for either of those challenges.
+Ok, turns out that I didn't _really_ need help for some of those challenges.
 If I had kept going with others (e.g. those with more than two stars) I almost certainly would have required it, though.
-At this point, however, I'm getting quite bored with writing this blog post (not with attempting to hack the OJS, though), so I'm gonna call it quits here.
+At this point, however, I'm getting bored with writing this blog post (not with attempting to hack the OJS, though), so I'm gonna call it quits here.

 ## Summary